-The Board oversees the Group's cash position regularly and liquidity risk throughout the year to ensure that there are sufficient funds to meet expected financing, operating and investing requirements.
-Sensitivity tests are conducted to disclose the latest expense expectations, Crude oil and Natural gas prices and other factors so that the Group may manage risk.
+The Board oversees the Group's cash position regularly and liquidity risk to ensure that there are sufficient funds to meet expected financing, operating and investing requirements.

-Considering the macroeconomic context, the result of operations and the Group's cash position, as of December 31, 2023 and 2022, the Directors asserted, upon approving the financial statements, that the Group may reasonably be expected to fulfill its obligations in the foreseeable future.
+Considering the macroeconomic context, the result of operations and the Group's cash position, as of December 31, 2024 and 2023, the Directors asserted, upon approving the financial statements, that the Group may reasonably be expected to fulfill its obligations in the foreseeable future.
 Therefore, these nonconsolidated financial statements were prepared on a going concern basis.